In order to find a solution to opioid use disorder, we need to also understand the relationship between opioid abuse and mental illness.

 In the fight against the opioid epidemic, the most powerful weapon is understanding.
 The better we recognize the humanity of opioid users, the easier it is to uncover the root causes of addiction.
 This, in turn, lets us craft effective treatment programs that help patients find real relief from an often-destructive condition.

 Opioid abuse has received a lot of attention as a result of physical injury, but mental health issues are also frequently the cause.
-Many opioid abusers begin using the drugs to medicate anxiety, depression, and other psychological disorders, often without clearly understanding what they are suffering from.
+Many opioid abusers begin using drugs to medicate anxiety, depression, and other psychological disorders, often without clearly understanding what they are suffering from.
 Even those who do not start using opioids for emotional reasons may still develop mental health issues as a consequence of their addiction.
 Physical and emotional issues must be treated in tandem.
 Effective opioid treatment thus requires overcoming the stigma of mental illness and providing consistent support for those with psychological problems.
 The first line of defense is understanding opioid abuse and mental illness.

 Spotlight on Self-Medication